 Can you describe your approach to making your drawings and how you arrived at it?

-I didn’t have any real formal training, such as working from a live model and that sort of thing.
-Most of my drawings come from my imagination.
-I see the image as if it was in a movie and then I draw it straight from that.
+I didn’t have any real formal training, such as working from a live model.
+My drawings come from my imagination.
+I see the image as if it was in a movie, and then I draw it straight from that.
 A big influence on my work is cinema and the process of cinema, particularly the making of story boards.
-I like story boards because you know there is a story being told but there is not necessarily a need for perfection.
+I like story boards because you know there is a story being told, but there is not a need for perfection.
 That allows me to just go with the flow of the ideas that I’m getting.
-It gives me the freedom to draw in a way that’s quick enough to where I don’t lose momentum.
-Usually I’m moving at a pace that allows me to get the image down that is in my head while it’s fresh and vital.
-I don’t want to start over-thinking it or muddling about until I lose the inspiration that caused me to choose the visual idea in the first place.
+It gives me the freedom to draw in a way that’s quick enough so I don’t lose momentum.
+Usually I’m moving at a pace that allows me to get the image down while it’s fresh and vital.
+I don’t want to start over-thinking it or muddling about.
+I could lose the inspiration that caused me to choose the visual idea in the first place.
 I’m seeking a rhythm, almost a musical quality in my drawing.

 You certainly have a very ‘live’ line in your work.
 To what extent do you pre-plan these strips of related drawings?